 - Put the cap back on the pill bottle.
 Put the bottle back where you store the medications you take on a schedule.

 Always take your medications the right way, at the right time, and at the right doses.
-For more information, read the resource How to Take Your Medications Safely.
-If you have any questions or concerns about your medications, call your doctor’s office.
+Read How to Take Your Medications Safely for more information.